Last Updated on

 We are gradually adding them to other windows.
 The second set Jim made went up over a pair of sliding glass doors that Mourning Doves kept flying into.
 Once the cords went up, they stopped hitting the window.

 Our aging windows may need to be replaced at some point.
-But Jim assures me that it will be no big deal to take them down to get new windows installed and then re-hang them.
+But Jim assures me that it will be no big deal to take the wind curtains down to get new windows installed and then re-hang them.
 We might need to add another cord or two if the new windows are a little different.
 But again, no big deal.

 If this is something that you might like to do, check out the Acopian BirdSavers website and see what you think.
 If this look doesn’t work with your home’s style, check out the American Bird Conservancy’s page on bird window strikes.
 They might have another option would fit your needs better.